kushaldas/lym/docs/startingcommands.rst

 -------------------------------

-In Linux shells, we can redirect the command output to a file, or as input to another command. *|* is the most common way to do so.
+In Linux shells, we can redirect the command output to a file, or as input to another command.
+The pipe operator *|* is the most common way to do so.
 Using this we can now count the number of directories in the root (*/*) directory very easily.

 ::